-The CDP will be updated to reflect the Phase 2 b data and possible consequences on Phase 3 study.
+The CDP will be updated to reflect the Phase 2 b data and possible consequences on the Phase 3 study.

-Plan to assess vaccine safety in HIV infected individuals is prepared, if it has not already been conducted (for example, for subunit vaccines).
+A plan to assess vaccine safety in HIV infected individuals is prepared, if it has not already been conducted (for example, for subunit vaccines).

-Analysis of the data from the Phase 2b trial demonstrates protective efficacy against the primary case definition endpoint that is greater or equal to the minimum predefined efficacy criterion as set in the TPP, allowing for extending efficacy evaluation in a Phase 3 trial.
+Analysis of the data from the Phase 2b trial demonstrates protective efficacy against the primary case definition endpoint that is greater than or equal to the minimum predefined efficacy criterion as set in the TPP, allowing for extending efficacy evaluation in a Phase 3 trial.

-The Market Access team needs to identify the gaps between data available and evidence required by the different stakeholders.
+The Market Access team needs to identify the gaps between available data and evidence required by the different stakeholders.
 A second step is to define in a dedicated plan how to address existing gaps during clinical Phase 3 development or beyond with the objective to quantify both clinical and economical outcomes of the use of the novel vaccine.

 In order to build a gap analysis plan, Health Economic-Outcome Research (HEOR) activities should identify either trials or trial protocol adaptations and/ or modelling approaches to demonstrate the public health value of vaccination and satisfy the perspective of the ultimate customer in terms of cost effectiveness and budget impact (Knight et al 2014, Bellini et al., 2016).
 The gap analysis plan will also provide the opportunity to prioritise among countries (feasibility/ cost approach) and draft an initial market access strategy.
 Interactions with major stakeholders are key to understand their requirements and the relevance of the gap analysis plan.